This feature requires an Advanced, Premium or Enterprise plan.

 Captions in the live video will be saved in the archived version of the video so that your viewers can return and watch key moments with captioning.

 To allow us to display captions on your live video, you need to provide us with an RTMP video source that contains captions.
-This can be done through a number of ways:
+This can be done in a number of ways:

 - Use our Livestream Studio software with an SDI input that contains captions.

-- Other software or encoder plugins to generate captions on your content.
+- Other software or encoder plugins generate captions on your content.

 - A third-party live captioning provider to enrich the RTMP signal with captions prior to inputting it into the platform.

 From a more technical perspective, we will decode captioning data on the same line that's used in the CEA-608 standard.
 We only support decoding one captioned language to display.
-We display a different standard to our player (WebVTT) and this does not support some functionality like scrolling, wipes, and positioning within the video frame, which are common in broadcast and TV standards.
-It should also be noted that we only support captions for live video in the web player, and not in our mobile apps or on our Enterprise HLS/m3u8 output.
+We display a different standard to our player (WebVTT) and this does not support some functionality like scrolling, wipes, and positioning within the video frame, common in broadcast and TV standards.
+It should also be noted that we only support captions for live video in the web player, and not in our mobile apps.

 Once you end the stream, the resulting video will have a captioned file that's available for download from the video settings page (under Distribution).
 You can also replace this file if the captions contain an error as well as upload additional files to display multiple languages, just as you would for an uploaded video.